JohannesBergerSiroky/JohnOS/README.md

 Go to the folder where buildimage.sh resides
 Open it and change the folders so that they fit your computer setup.
 Also open cleanimage.sh and runimageonqemu.sh so that they fit your setup.
-Type sudo -s or log in as superuser somehow
-Type ./buildimage.sh in the terminal and wait a few seconds Type ./runimageonqemu.sh
+Type
+`sudo ./buildimage.sh`
+`sudo ./runimageonqemu.sh`
 Note: you may want to change some parameters in the runimageonqemu.sh file, such as the -m option which defines how many megabytes of memory the qemu should emulate.

-After you are finished with qemu and the operating system, please type ./cleanimage.sh to make sure to delete all files and loops associated with it.
+After you are finished with qemu and the operating system, please type `sudo ./cleanimage.sh`
+This makes sure that files and loops associated with it are deleted.
 You may want to have the terminal opened and type ./runimageonqemu.sh again to run the OS again, before typing ./cleanimage.sh. clean.sh is used to clean up and quit.